dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

   copy-pasting of common formats.
   - As seen in the "top formats" list, most formats don't need to be copy-pasted if the format string patterns are comprehensible.
+* Widely documented.
+  - Will only add confusion if we adapt some of the behavior.
-* ChatGPT 3 can write these format strings when asked for Java's `DateTimeFormatter`.
+* ChatGPT 3 can write and explain these format strings when asked for Java's `DateTimeFormatter`.
   - When asked for Kotlin's format strings, it starts hallucinating.

 Cons of this format:

-* Write-only in tough cases, read-only in normal cases.
+* At best write-only in tough cases, at best read-only in normal cases.
 * Can only be written by carefully consulting the reference, there is no system.
 * Was never meant for machine-machine communication, and the design choices in the formats reflect that.